Katya Zamolodchikova

-Brian Joseph McCook, known by his drag persona Yekaterina Petrovna Zamolodchikova (Екатери́на Петро́вна Замоло́дчикова), or mononymously as Katya (Ка́тя), is an American drag queen, actor, author, recording artist, and comedian.
+Brian Joseph McCook (born May 1, 1982), known by his drag persona Yekaterina Petrovna Zamolodchikova (Екатери́на Петро́вна Замоло́дчикова), or mononymously as Katya (Ка́тя), is an American drag queen, actor, author, recording artist, podcaster, and comedian.
 Katya is best known for placing fifth on the seventh season of RuPaul's Drag Race and placing as a runner-up on the second season of RuPaul's Drag Race All Stars, as well as for appearing in the World of Wonder web series UNHhhh and the Viceland series The Trixie & Katya Show with co-host and fellow season 7 alum Trixie Mattel.
 Trixie and Katya often appear together as a popular comedy duo.

 Early life and education

-McCook was born to Pat McCook (born December 10, 1956), is of Irish descent and was raised in a Catholic household with an older brother and a younger sister.
-McCook was raised in Marlborough, Massachusetts and graduated from Marlborough High School in 2000.
+Brian Joseph McCook was born on May 1, 1982, to Pat (née Moran) and Dan McCook.
+McCook is of Irish descent and was raised Catholic.
+His father gifted him a cheerleader outfit as a child, sparking his interest in dressing up.
+He described his parents as "accepting" and his father also bought him his first wig.
+He came out as gay at age 15.
+He has two siblings.
+McCook was raised in Marlborough, Massachusetts, and graduated from Marlborough High School in 2001.
 In a 2019 interview, McCook described growing up as "boring, nondescript, [and] a boiler-plate white suburb".
-He then attended Boston University for one year before transferring to Massachusetts College of Art and Design, where he studied video and performance art in the Studio for Interrelated Media (SIM) program with a minor in psychology, and first became interested in drag.
+He then attended Boston University for one year before transferring to Massachusetts College of Art and Design, where he studied video and performance art with a minor in psychology, and first became interested in drag.

 Career

 Early drag career

 McCook created the Russian drag character Yekaterina Petrovna Zamolodchikova in 2006, taking the stage name from a combination of Russian names and one of his favorite gymnasts, Elena Zamolodchikova.
 When creating his drag character, McCook stated that he was inspired by "female comedians and just funny interesting women like Tracy Ullman, Maria Bamford, Lana Del Rey [and] Amy Sedaris."
 McCook stated on Drag Race that the Russian-based aspect of his persona was inspired by a professor he had while studying at the Massachusetts College of Art and Design, who "never left the house without a full face of makeup [with] six inch stilettos in the snow."
-McCook is not of Russian descent himself, but took several Russian language courses and used a cassette tape called "Pronounce It Perfectly" to master the accent.
-In addition to speaking Russian, he can also speak fluent French and is known to speak Japanese and Portuguese.
+McCook is not of Russian descent, but took several Russian language courses and used a cassette tape called "Pronounce It Perfectly" to master the accent.

-As Katya, McCook hosted a monthly drag show called "Perestroika" at the Jacques Cabaret.
+As Katya, McCook hosted a monthly drag show called "Perestroika" at Jacques Cabaret.
 Katya became known on the local drag scene in Boston for performing songs by popular Russian artists such as Alla Pugacheva, t.A.T.u. and Glukoza.